Flourish Psychological Services

 Phoenix has extensive training and experience working with couples using the Gottman Method of Therapy (Level II), as well as Emotion-Focused Techniques as taught by both Les Greenberg for individuals and Dr. Sue Johnson for couples.

-Phoenix excels at communicating with children and challenging adolescents in discussing new ways of handling complicated issues, such as addiction, self-harm, and bullying.
+Phoenix excels at communicating with children and challenging adolescents in discussing new ways of handling complicated issues, such as self-harm, and bullying.

 Her approaches include Collaborative Problem Solving, Attachment-based Interventions, Accelerated Resolution Therapy, Motivational Interviewing, Solution Focused Therapy, Family Systems Therapy, Mindfulness-Based Cognitive Behavioural Therapy (CBT), Gottman Method level II couples counselling, Emotion-Focused and Narrative Therapy.